About the Application

 Test must have been taken within the past two years.

-Scores must be sent directly from ETS: Our institution code is 0982 and the department code is 03.
+Scores must be sent electronically from ETS to the University of Toronto Enrolment Services: Our institution code is 0982 and the department code is 03.

 An official statement from your University that the language of instruction and examination (in at least one of your degree programs) has been in English.